 Skip to content Skip to sidebar Skip to footer

-To minimized the oil problem, then we have to avoid the solid color or wash color finish to this wood.
-The transparent color is good choice, its light base color give us easiness to make any color.
-But since it has high absorption to the stain, then we need to stain in the proper way.
-Now in this article we want to share about how to make antique brown pine finish.
+To minimize the oil problem, then you better avoid the solid color or wash color finish on this wood.
+The transparent color is a better choice; its light base color gives flexibility to make any color.
+But since it has high absorption to the stain, then you need to stain the pine wood in the proper way.
+Avoid too wet application since it will tend to make the dark and blotchy color because of his strong absorption.

-Here is the finishing process step by step
+Here is the finishing process, step by step

 antique brown pine finish